emqx/emqx-docs/en_US/message-validation/message-validation.md

 ### REST API

-For detailed information on how to use message validation through the REST API, see [EMQX Enterprise API](https://docs.emqx.com/en/enterprise/v@EE_MINOR_VERSION/admin/api-docs.html).
+For detailed information on how to use schema validation through the REST API, see [EMQX Enterprise API](https://docs.emqx.com/en/enterprise/v@EE_MINOR_VERSION/admin/api-docs.html).

 ## Statistics and Indicators

-When enabled, the message validation exposes statistics and indicators on the Dashboard.
-You can click the name of the validator on the Message Validation page to see the following:
+When enabled, the schema validation exposes statistics and indicators on the Dashboard.
+You can click the name of the validator on the Schema Validation page to see the following:

 **Statistics**: